sramirez457/capstone.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Shelby Ramirez's ePortfolio

 You can use the [editor on GitHub](https://github.com/sramirez457/capstone.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Computer Science at SNHU

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+During my program at SNHU, I acquired various skills that will help me in a new career focused on Computer Science principles.

 ```markdown
 Syntax highlighted code block